sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.90.3 =
+* Added: option to suppress KML POIs in POI list
+* Added: option to switch between terrain/satellite and regular map (Google only)
+* Changed: POI modal dialog now sizes to content instead of filling screen (size can be changed with class .mapp-dialog.mapp-modal)
+* Changed: updated directions form and POI swap icon

 = 2.90.2 =
 * Fixed: warnings in PHP 8.2 when importing